WileTheCoyote/Finding-Quality-Shots-In-The-NBA/README.md

-# Mapping NBA Shot Quality
+# Finding Quality Shots In The NBA
 A Data Mining project that attempts to map NBA shot attempts by their respective quality

 ### Purpose: